jtmaze/cs451-551-fall24/README.md

 #### **Threading vs. Multiprocessing**

-- Due to Python's **Global Interpreter Lock (GIL)**, we opted for **multithreading** instead of multiprocessing for the merge process.
+- Despite Python's **Global Interpreter Lock (GIL)**, we opted for **multithreading** instead of multiprocessing for the merge process.
-  - While threading supports minimal performance improvements during I/O-bound tasks, it ensures safe execution and avoids complexities like per-import execution issues in multiprocessing.
+  - While multithreading supports minimal performance improvements only during I/O-bound tasks, it ensures safe execution and avoids complexities like per-import execution issues in multiprocessing.
   - This ensures stability, but the merge process may slightly delay transactions.

 #### **Merge Threshold**